Seven Sentences for Sunday: The 48th Birthday Wish Edition

 Another trip to the hospital in May of 2012, thankfully work was understanding and Will took the kids.
 I was so doped up I don’t remember much of 2012-2013 other than trying to stay sane enough to keep my job and keep my kids.
 I couldn’t put in many hours at work, so I was still just above the poverty line, but I had a boyfriend at the time who helped keep me afloat.
 After that relationship ended, I threw myself into work to try and make a decent living as a copyeditor.
 In 2013 I no longer qualified for government assistance, so my diligence was paying off.

-The first half of 2014 was full of horrible relationships and I had just about given up when I met Adam in July.
+The first half of 2014 was full of horrible relationships and I had just about given up when I met the Mayor in July.
 A relative neophyte in the world of relationships, he instinctively knew what I needed and has supported me from the moment we met.
 In October 2015, I put our relationship to the test and was admitted back to Good Sam’s psych unit for a week.
 Just another case of going off my meds.
 Thankfully that was the last time because the formulary that they put me on after that trip seems to be the magic cure.
 Since 2015 I have had only a handful of depressive episodes and a handful of seasonal manic episodes, but no mania to psychosis.
 My meds have no side effects, other than requiring 8-10 hours of sleep at night, something I can do now that my kids are older.

 In May 2016, I had saved enough to buy my house.
 Since then I have been working on paying down the nearly $40K of debt I had accrued.
 I’m halfway there, and every week I eagerly hop on Credit Karma to see how my score has changed with each additional credit card payment.
 My days are long as I put in long hours at work to try and pay off my debt faster.
 But I try and balance out the long hours with quality time with the kids.
-Especially as they are getting older and Jolie will be out of the house soon.
+Especially as they are getting older and J will be out of the house soon.
 I am constantly running the kids somewhere for something, as any mom of teens will attest to, but I honestly would not change this season of my life for anything.
-Adam and I are in a good place, the kids can come to me with their problems, I am still working on moving beyond waiting for the other shoe to drop, but I am happiest when I can live in the moment.
+The Mayor and I are in a good place, the kids can come to me with their problems, I am still working on moving beyond waiting for the other shoe to drop, but I am happiest when I can live in the moment.

 Today I look back on how far I fell and how I scraped by to make it where I am.
-Thanks to Will, I don’t think the kids have ever wanted for much.
+Thanks to W, I don’t think the kids have ever wanted for much.
 They all know we have to wait for payday for any major purchases,and we have had our share of mac and cheese or ramen nights.
 I still have the scars from being under the poverty line.
 Every time I hand my debit card over, I cringe just a bit as I pray it goes through, even if I have plenty of money in my account the dread is still there.
 I wonder if that will ever go away, or if that’s my own brand of PTSD.

 I love you all, some more than others.